What Habits Worsen ADHD?

 How Poor Sleep Worsens ADHD

 Sleep deprivation disrupts memory, mood, and impulse control — all areas already sensitive in ADHD.
-Poor or inconsistent sleep can heighten distractibility, irritability, and emotional reactivity, creating a feedback loop of worsening symptoms.
+Poor or inconsistent sleep heightens distractibility, irritability, and emotional reactivity.
+This creates a feedback loop of worsening symptoms.

 Improving Sleep Hygiene